Ameron22/QuantumLift/AUTHENTICATION_README.md

-# Authentication System for GymTracker
+# Authentication System for QuantumLift

-This document explains how to set up and use the authentication system in the GymTracker Android app.
+This document explains how to set up and use the authentication system in the QuantumLift Android app.

 ## 🚀 Quick Start